 MET data

-Until superseded by the ATN, the ADS function must keep track of the ATC center address of each of these centers.
+The ADS-C function must keep track of the ATC center address of each of these centers.

 All time stamps associated with data groups should be based on the UTC received from the GNSS.
 UTC based on aircraft clocks should only be used in case of GNSS outage or failure.

-The function should also provide a crew interface for the control and display of the ADS function.

-4.3.7.2 ATN Baseline 1 (ATN B1)
+4.3.7.2 Link 2000+

-The ATN applications used in ATN Baseline 1 are subsets of context management (CM), automatic dependent surveillance (ADS), controller pilot data link communication (CPDLC), and flight information services (FIS) as defined in DO-280.
+The ATN applications used in ATN Baseline 1 Link 2000+ are subsets of context management (CM), automatic dependent surveillance (ADS), controller pilot data link communication (CPDLC),) as defined in DO-280.
 These applications support the following ATM functions:

 Data Link Initiation (DLIC)